redcrownlp/RC-OpenNlp/README.md

 - MLP classifier:
 </br>To run the MLP Classifier, go to "Examples/MLPClassifier" folder and run the "main.py" file using the following command:
 > python2.7 main.py
+# License
+This project is distributed under the 3-Clause BSD License.